SinghShreya05/GSoC-2021/README.md

 </br>
 Files : [FOSSologyDatabase](https://github.com/fossology/Minerva-Dataset-Generation/tree/main/Split-DB-Foss-Licenses)

-### 3. GENERATED FILES BY ADDING REGEX TO SPLITTED FILES
+### 3. GENERATED FILES BY ADDING REGEX TO FILES SPLITS
-For license check and new dataset generation which satisfies each and every condition of regex for a license file, I used string generators through free and open source libraries such as [xeger](https://pypi.org/project/xeger/) , [intxeger](https://pypi.org/project/intxeger/) and whosoever comes lexicographically closer to the existing datasets in our database used with a threshold value being considered so that randomness in string generation of licenses can be kept at minimum.
+For license check and new dataset generation which satisfies each and every condition of regex for a license file, I used string generators through free and open-source libraries such as [xeger](https://pypi.org/project/xeger/), [intxeger](https://pypi.org/project/intxeger/) and whosoever comes lexicographically closer to the existing datasets in our database used with a threshold value being considered so that randomness in string generation of licenses can be kept at a minimum.
 It has to be done lexicographically since relevance to existing datasets is maintained.

 <p align="center">
         <img src="Assets\regexsplit.png" width="400">